Characters of the Mortal Kombat series: Sindel

 Sindel appears as a playable character in Mortal Kombat 1.
 After Fire God Liu Kang created a second new timeline while stopping Kronika, Sindel is rewritten to become the firm yet fair empress of Outworld and biological mother of Kitana and Mileena, the latter of whom is set to inherit her throne, who maintains the Mortal Kombat tournaments alongside Liu Kang in the late Jerrod's memory.
 Though she is a just ruler, Sindel is strict in preparing Mileena to succeed her and becomes more determined to protect her realm and the throne following Jerrod's death.
 She also employs Shang Tsung to help with Mileena's Tarkat disease, unaware that he and General Shao are conspiring against her and encouraging her to turn against Earthrealm until they are exposed by Liu Kang and Earthrealm's warriors.
 Sindel is later reunited with Jerrod after Quan Chi uses his soul, among others, to create Ermac and the former gains control of the body, before she is killed by her counterpart from Titan Shang Tsung's timeline.
 Before she dies, she entrusts Mileena with Outworld's throne before Jerrod preserves her soul within Ermac, where the pair work together to fight off the other souls and maintain control of the body.

 During production of MK3, Sindel was nicknamed "The Bride" and "Muchacha" by the developers before her official name was determined.
 She was played by actress Lia Montelongo, who was nineteen years old at the time.

 Sindel appears as a supporting character in Mortal Kombat Annihilation, portrayed by Musetta Vander.
 In addition to her original trilogy backstory and role, she is also named the new general of Shao Kahn's extermination squads following her resurrection and brainwashing.
 Amidst Earthrealm's warriors' final battle with Shao, Kitana defeats and spares Sindel.
 After Liu Kang defeats Shao, the latter's curse on Sindel is broken.
-She also appears in the Mortal Kombat Legacy episode "Kitana and Mileena - Part 1", portrayed by Beatrice Ilg, and will appear in the upcoming Mortal Kombat 2, portrayed by Ana Thu Nguyen.
+She also appears in the Mortal Kombat Legacy episode "Kitana and Mileena - Part 1", portrayed by Beatrice Ilg, and appears in the sequel Mortal Kombat II, portrayed by Ana Thu Nguyen.

 Sindel has been positively received for her role in the games and her Fatalities, but her MK11 retcon was met with heavy fan criticism, while her portrayal in Annihilation has been ridiculed.